covid-impact/frontend/website/getting-started.md

 ## Project setup

-You need to install npm to run this project a simpler version with just HTML and CSS is also there.
+You need to install npm to run this project.

 ```
 npm install